ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 - Implementations: heaps, etc.
 :::

-    interface PriorityQueue extends Collection:
-        add(x)       // Adds x to the priority queue. removeMin()  // Removes and returns the minimum element. getMin()     // Returns the minimum element, without removing it.
+    interface PriorityQueue of T extends Collection of T: add(x: t)          // Adds x to the priority queue. removeMin() -> T   // Removes and returns the minimum element. getMin() -> T      // Returns the minimum element, without removing it.

 #### General lists